wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   does not match the running environment, the provider will be disabled and the variants using its properties will be deemed incompatible.
 If not provided, the plugin will be used in all environments.

+- `install-time: bool`: Whether this is an install-time provider.
+Defaults to `true`. `false` means that it is an AoT provider instead.

 - `optional: bool`: Whether the provider is optional, as a boolean value.
 If it is true, the provider is considered optional and should not be used unless the user opts in to it, effectively rendering the variants using its properties incompatible.
 If it is false or missing, the provider is considered obligatory.